 The tuition rates for the Greater Philadelphia YMCA ELC and BASE programs vary by location.
 Current rates can be found on your fee agreement, or by contacting the program.
 Tuition rates are updated annually to stay in line with increased costs of providing care.
+Tuition rates are calculated in alignment with a child's age; tuition will be adjusted one week after a child's birthdate.

 An administration fee is assessed at the time of enrollment and annually for each child.
-This fee is a fixed rate and is non-refundable.
+This fee is a fixed rate and is non-refundable; administration fees are also not covered by subsidy and are the responsibility of the family.

-Tuition that is charged weekly on Friday and is due 10 business days (two weeks) before the day of care (ELC's).
-Tuition that is charged monthly (BASE) is due on the first of the month.
+Tuition that is charged weekly is due each Friday, 10 business days (two weeks) before the day of care (ELC).
+Tuition that is charged monthly (BASE) is due 15 business days before the start of the month.
 However, if paying for several weeks or a month at a time, please be aware that payments must be made in advance of the required due date.

-Families are responsible for paying tuition on time.
-If a family is receiving Third Party funding or Financial Assistance, any amounts not covered by this funding are to be paid by the family.
+If a family is receiving Third Party funding or Financial Assistance, any amount not covered by this funding are to be paid by the family.

 We strongly encourage families to enroll in the automatic payment option.
 If you choose to sign up for automatic payments, bank account (preferred) or credit card information will be stored in our system and will be drafted on tuition due dates.
+If my EFT or credit card draft is declined, the payment may be collected electronically (by a third party) and a fee of up to \$30 per incident may be applied.
+In the event your automatic payment declines, there will be a redraft fee assessed to your account for each payment attempt that declines.
 Payments by cash or check cannot be accepted at an ELC or BASE location.
 Payments for tuition must be paid through scheduled drafts, paid online through our web site, or mailed to:

-Greater Philadelphia YMCA

-C/O Child Care Tuition 400 Fayette Street/ Suite 250 Conshohocken, PA 19428
+Greater Philadelphia YMCA C/O Child Care Tuition 400 Fayette Street/ Suite 250 Conshohocken, PA 19428

-\\Please include child's name in the note section of your check or money order.
+\\Please make checks payable to Greater Philadelphia YMCA and include child's name in the note section of your check or money order.